Annika Östman Wernerson

 Academic honours, awards and prizes

-- Member of the Karolinska Institute's Pedagogical Academy since 2011
+- Member of Karolinska Institutet's Pedagogical Academy since 2011

 - Karolinska Institutet's Pedagogical Prize 2012